ChiCubed/InformaticsNotes/chapter3.md

 # Mathematics
 ## Set / Group theory
+_Hold up.
+What's a set?_
+A set is just a group of numbers, like this:

 ### Unary / binary operators
 A unary operator is an operation that is performed on a single element of a set $$S$$.
 For example, negation can be a unary operator: $$-x$$.